Tracy Allard

-Tracy Allard ECA (born 1971) is a Canadian politician who has represented Grande Prairie in the Legislative Assembly of Alberta since 2019.
-A member of the United Conservative Party (UCP), she served as minister of municipal affairs from August 2020 to January 2021.
+Tracy Allard ECA (born 1971) is a Canadian politician who represented Grande Prairie in the Legislative Assembly of Alberta from 2019 to 2023.
+A member of the United Conservative Party (UCP), she was minister of municipal affairs from August 2020 to January 2021.

 Early life

 Tracy Allard attended the University of British Columbia completing a Bachelor of Commerce and a certificate in disability management.
 She and her husband Serge own and operate two Tim Hortons franchises, located in Grande Prairie, Alberta.

 Political career

 Allard was selected as the United Conservative candidate in Grande Prairie.
 She won the seat 2019 Alberta general election, with the UCP also forming government.

 In November 2019, Allard was appointed as chairwoman of the Northern Alberta Development Council.

 In March 2020, Allard was one of seven people named to a panel of Joint Working Group on Missing and Murdered Indigenous Women and Girls which will work on recommendations for Alberta's action plan regarding the issue.

 Allard was appointed as Minister of Municipal Affairs on August 25, 2020, and the former Minister Kaycee Madu was appointed Minister of Justice and Solicitor General.

 On October 21, 2020, Allard tested positive for COVID-19.